- Review: Stash Invest

 - Last modified:

-Stash Invest is a micro-investing service geared toward beginning investors.
-Compared to its rivals, the service has much more flexibility -- you can invest in a selection of ETFs.
-However, for smaller accounts, it is costly, and all trades must be done via the smartphone app.
+Stash Invest is a microsavings service geared toward beginning investors.
+Compared to its rivals, the service has more flexibility in choosing your investment options.
+However, it's too costly for smaller accounts, and all trades must be done via the smartphone app.

 Stash Invest is an automated investment app for your smartphone that lets you invest with as little as $5.
 We think of it as a kind of micro-investing and educational resource rolled into one.
 Where it departs from robo-advisors is they make investment recommendations, but you do the actual investing.
 The service is growing rapidly and currently has some 500,000 users.
 For the purpose of this review, we are considering it a micro-investing service.